 Tsoureki recipe – How to make the perfect Greek Easter bread dough

-It is a common secret, that making your own Greek Easter bread (tsoureki) is quite challenging even for the experienced cooks.
-But experience has shown me, that it’s all about having the right recipe.
+It is a common myth that making your own Greek Easter bread (tsoureki) is challenging even for an experienced cook.
+But experience has shown me that it’s all about having the right recipe!
 This is a no-fail tsoureki recipe (with all the prep photos) for you to succeed on your first time!
 And don’t forget to check out my video above for a hands on recipe showing you all my tips and tricks!
 If you have a bread machine, I’ve also made a specific tsoureki recipe in a bread machine just for you!
 So lets get started!

 How to get the right tsoureki dough consistency

 What I love the most about a traditional Greek tsoureki is that its always so soft and at the same time “stringy” when you tear into it by hand.
 For this tsoureki recipe, make sure to use extra strong white bread flour, which has plenty of gluten (protein).
 When buying your flour, check that it has a 13% protein content.
 This will help your tsoureki hold its shape once baked and will give it its amazingly stringy texture.

-The most common mistake for the ones that haven’t tried making tsoureki before is adding more flour than needed.
+The most common mistake most tsoureki novices make is adding more flour than needed.
 Once the dough is mixed the dough will be a little sticky.
 If you add more flour if will result in your Greek Easter bread loosing its fluffiness.
 So be careful when adding more flour than this tsoureki recipe calls for and do so only if the dough is very sticky after kneading it for 15 minutes.

 How to prove your tsoureki dough to perfection

-Tsoureki dough is all about the rising, which means that the right temperature, an active yeast and adequate time are key to its success.
+Tsoureki dough is all about the right proofing, which means that the right temperature, an active yeast and adequate time are key to its success.
 First off, before making your tsoureki dough, make sure that all ingredients are at room temperature.
 This will guarantee that your dough will rise in a reasonable time frame.